Researchers have explored new ways to culture living heart cells for microgravity research aboard the International Space Station (ISS).

 The results, recently published in the journal Biomaterials, show that cryopreservation does not appear to affect the cells and even offers the added benefit of protecting cells from excess gravity experienced during launch.

 The team also compared a new cell culture medium that does not require carbon dioxide with the current standard medium, which does, and found no difference between the two.
 Carbon dioxide adds weight and mass — and cost — to a space launch.
-The research team tested several modifications to culture media to improve cryopreservation procedures as well.
+The research team also tested several modifications to culture media to improve cryopreservation procedures.

 The cryopreserved heart cells flew to the space station in March 2020.
 Astronauts thawed and successfully cultured them, generating beating heart cells.
 Those were returned to Earth after 22 days of spaceflight.